Eppo-exp/eppo-docs/docs/data-management/pipeline.md

 ## CUPED pipeline

 If CUPED is enabled, we run additional tasks to compute the CUPED models.
 First, we extract pre-experiment data that is used as input to the CUPED models.
-We look at pre-experiment events for all sum, count, and count distinct metrics that have been added to an experiment, as well as assignment dimensions.
+We look at pre-experiment events for all sum, count, and count distinct metrics that have been added to an experiment, as well as assignment properites.

 The resulting table with features can be found in the `g_experiment_subject_features_experiment_*` tables.